Last Updated on August 26, 2024 by Maged kamel

 The book value of an asset is equal to the carrying value on the balance sheet and is calculated by netting the asset against its accumulated depreciation.

-Book value is also the net asset value of a company calculated as total assets minus intangible assets, patents, goodwill, and liability.
+Book value is also a company’s net asset value, calculated as total assets minus intangible assets, patents, goodwill, and liability.

-Another form of intangible assets is intangible assets, which are assets that lack physical existence.
+Another form of intangible assets is intangible assets, which lack physical existence.
+The following slide shows examples of depreciable assets with class life.

 This is a good link -Engineering Economy.
 Applying Theory to Practice.